bowmanjd/pscargastalk/slides/slides.md

 There are a lot of people who do not write code.
 Who do not think they can write code.
 And they start because they want to make their system administration a little easier.
 And Powershell is that gentle on-ramp for writing computer programs to make life better.

-People who might not pick up bash or Python or Ruby, might just pick up Powershell.
+People who might not pick up bash or Python or Ruby, or a .NET language other than Powershell, they might just pick up Powershell.

 -->